ins

 Description

 The <ins> element indicates text that has been added to a document.
-It's the counterpart to <del> and is commonly used together to show document revisions.
-Like <del>, it can include cite and datetime attributes to provide context about the insertion.
+It is the counterpart to <del> and the two are commonly used together to show document revisions.
+VB removes the browser default underline and replaces it with a subtle green background tint and a solid green bottom border, keeping insertions visually distinct from <u> annotations and <mark> highlights.

 When to Use